LucasSmielevski/trilha-de-css-Clonando-pagina-do-Youtube/README.md

-# trilha-de-css-Clonando-pagina-do-Youtube
+# Desafio de Flexbox do curso da DIO
- Clonando a página do youtube
+ Clonando a página do youtube usando a propriedade Flexbox